wn-doolittle/caliper-spec/caliper.md

 TODO
 * confirm deprecating actor and assignable in favor of Attempt to eliminate redundancy.
 Make Attempt required.

+#### TODO
+* confirm: eliminate actor and assignable in favor of attempt in order to eliminate unnecessary redundancy.

 #### Superclass
 [Entity](#entity)